kim-hojoon/Efficient-Prompt/README.md

   Unzip the features, and put them under the *./feat* folder.

+  You can put another features under the *./feat* folder.

 * Download the pre-train model of HMDB51 from [here](https://pan.baidu.com/s/1rpPlCYx-j7A0NIk5MlVI0w?pwd=3sc4), put it under the *./models* folder.

   After the preparation work, the whole project should have the following structure: